wix-playground/dapperdox/docs/rewrite-urls.md

 See [Configuration guide](/doc/configuration-guide.html) for further information on configuring Swaggerly.

 ## Documentation URLs
-The authored documentation you are combining with your swagger specifications often does not contain API or resource URLs that are correct for the environment currently being documented.
+The authored documentation you are combining with your swagger specifications often will not contain URLs that are correct for the environment being documented.

 For example, the specification guides may contain the production URLs, which are not appropriate when the documentation is being served up in a development or test environment.